 D. Here are the basics for character movement:

 Use WASD to move.
-Hold SHIFT to sprint, which will use stamina.
+Hold SHIFT while in combat to sprint, which will use stamina.

 Use the left mouse button to do a basic Attack.
 Click 3x for your basic attack combo chain.